 • Leona Bowman at Wandermust Family says, “I’m all about my Butterfly Twists.
 They can roll up and fit into your handbag and are handy for attending functions and posher evenings.”
 They’re inexpensive, too.

-• I recently discoverd Fuchsia flats, which come in colors and patterns that make them dressier than most flats.
-They take up almost room in a suitcase than heels and I know I have something smart to put on at night that won’t kill my feet.
+• I recently discoverd Fuchsia flats, which come in colors and patterns that make them dressier than most flats and have a enough of a sole that I don’t feel like I’m almost walking barefoot.
+They take up almost room in a suitcase —they even come with travel sacks—and I know I have something smart to put on at night that won’t kill my feet.

 • Kristen Bonkoski of Rascals on the Road says, “I always bring a pair of Tieks ballet flats.”
 They are a higher end shoe but also “fold up to fit in your purse, and are super comfy for walking long distances. “